 Do Investors Have Access to Individual Loan Agreements?

 Here you can find an example of what a loan agreement looks like.
 You can view individual assignment agreements under Settings → Contracts.
-Note that you will only find assignment agreements from your investments made via Portfolio Manager or Portfolio Pro.
+Note that you will only find assignment agreements from your investments via Portfolio Manager or Portfolio Pro.

 We have not spotted any suspicious clauses during our due diligence check.